Attorney Michael Hoffman has found several issues with the New Jersey Cannabis Regulatory Commission’s (CRC) methodology to determine Impact Zones.

 “The exclusion of the statutory requirements of county class in the analysis adds a significant problematic cloud over the results,” Hoffman said.

-“Based on the CRC’s analysis, the numbers do not justify the inclusion of Impact Zones beyond those permissible under Section 1.
+“The numbers do not justify the inclusion of Impact Zones beyond those permissible under Section 1.
 Their Crime Index and cannabis arrest data are suspect and faulty in methodology and execution,” he said.

 Impact Zone Criminal Statistics Issues